 This was the first in a series of matches from which Louis donated his entire purse to aid the war effort, and the day following the bout he enlisted in the army.
 He was only 27-years-old, but boxing fans would see him perform just twice over the next four years as Joe devoted himself to helping America defeat Germany and Japan.
 When he returned from the war, his athletic prime had passed.
 Thus his three minute destruction of Buddy Baer stands as one of the last great performances from a legendary champion who remains perhaps the most devastating puncher in heavyweight history.

 Immediately after the fight Baer also joined the army and he never boxed again.
-He instead pursued an acting career following the war, starring in such movies as Hell Canyon Outlaws and Giant from the Unknown. – Michael Carbert
+He instead pursued an acting career after the war, starring in such movies as Hell Canyon Outlaws and Giant from the Unknown. – Michael Carbert